-With the acquisition of eOne, we have significantly expanded our television production and distribution capabilities. eOne is a major independent producer of television content primarily in North America. eOne focuses on the development, production and acquisition of high-quality television programming for sale to broadcasters and digital platforms globally. eOne develops and produces original television programming for broadcast in its core television production territories of Canada and the U.S., which is then distributed into global markets by eOne's own international sales network. eOne typically finances its television programming is sold to broadcasters on a series-by-series or individual show basis for broadcast on free television, pay television, Subscription Video-On-Demand and other digital platforms.
+With the acquisition of eOne, we have significantly expanded our television production and distribution capabilities. eOne is a major independent producer of television content primarily in North America. eOne focuses on the development, production and acquisition of high-quality television programming for sale to broadcasters and digital platforms globally. eOne develops and produces original television programming for broadcast in its core television production territories of Canada and the U.S., which is then distributed into global markets by eOne's own international sales network. eOne typically finances its television programming on a production-by-production basis by way of production financing facilities. eOne's original television programming is sold to broadcasters on a series-by-series or individual show basis for broadcast on free television, pay television, Subscription Video-On-Demand and other digital platforms.
 Its programming spans a variety of genres, including scripted drama, non-scripted reality and documentaries, and in multiple formats, including series, television films, mini-series and specials.

-∘ Film.
+Film.
 With the addition of eOne's global independent film business, we have expanded our capabilities in this area. eOne focuses on the production and co-production of a growing number of films, some of which are based on Hasbro brands, as well as the acquisition and development of film production rights and the exploitation of these rights on a multi-territory basis across all media channels, including cinema, physical home entertainment and broadcast and digital.